-The table below shows the Council's Exposure to Credit Risk at 31 March 2023.
+The table below shows the council's exposure to credit risk at 31 March 2023.
 This is not the recognised credit losses but outlines the exposure only:

-Credit Risk Rating Carrying
+Credit Risk Rating Gross Carrying Amount £000's

-12-Month Expected Credit Losses А 66,266
+12-Month Expected Credit Losses Α 66,266

 12-Month Expected Credit Losses Other 655

-The above does not include short term investments with Local Authorities or Central Government as the Code does not allow a loss allowance to be recognised since statutory provisions prevent default.
+The above does not include short term investments with Local Authorities or government as the Code does not allow a loss allowance to be recognised since statutory provisions prevent default.